-Every student registered for any MME course with a required performance-based assessment (PBA)is required to submit the Research Report to TaskStream (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
-Evaluation of the performance-based assessment by the course instructor will also be completed in TaskStream.
-Failure to submit the assessment to TaskStream will result in the course instructor reporting the course grade as Incomplete (IN).
+The Action Research Project is a required FAST TRAIN performance-based assessment (PBA).
+Every candidate registered for any Curriculum and Instruction course with a required PBA is expected to submit it to TaskStream (regardless of whether the course is an elective, a onetime course or part of an undergraduate minor).
+Evaluation of the PBA by the course instructor will also be completed in TaskStream.
+Failure to submit the assessment to TaskStream will result in the course instructor reporting the course grade as Incomplete (IN) (even if the candidate has submitted the assessment as a hard copy or via email).
 Unless the IN grade is changed upon completion of the required TaskStream submission, the IN will convert to an F nine weeks into the following semester.